mobiliabrus/tourbook/docs/2-tour.md

 dir:privacy
 ```

+Upon arrival, wouldn't you know it, this turned out to be the exact hostel where Isis and I were staying!
+It was an amusing thought – what if we were actually in the same room?
+Such serendipitous occurrences do happen in the world.

 ### NIGHT MARKET

+In the evening, we made plans to explore the night market together in search of a delicious meal.

 ```<a-map>
 walking:5.420208,100.335220,Ryokan Muntri Boutique Hostel|5.418612,100.336421,Love Ln|5.416457,100.332673,Kimberley Street Food Night Market
 ```

-To get to the night market, we had to walk a few streets, but it was completely worth it.
-We first tried Four-Fruit Soup, and the soy sauce chicken feet were amazing; we had them several times.
-Danni and I also shared a durian that was so delicious that I haven't been able to find one as good since.
-Later on, Dannii and I came back and got takeout fried rice noodles.
+To reach the bustling night market, we meandered through a few lively streets, and every step proved worthwhile.
+Our first gastronomic adventure involved sampling the Four-Fruit Soup, which was simply delightful; its unique flavor was so captivating that we couldn't resist having it multiple times throughout the evening.
+The soy sauce chicken feet were equally remarkable, leaving us in awe of their succulent texture and rich taste.

+Danni and I also shared an incredibly luscious durian, one whose unparalleled sweetness and creamy goodness has been etched in my memory, making it a benchmark that I've yet to encounter again elsewhere.
+As the night progressed, Danni and I returned to the market for some scrumptious takeout – a serving of fried rice noodles that perfectly capped off our unforgettable culinary escapade at the night market.

 ```<a-img>
 name:night-food